Your questions about going back to school, answered

 What is stopping college students interacting in close contact outside of class?

-Nothing.
+Robbins: Nothing.
 "College students just like everybody else, they have some mission creep and lack of discipline.
 And so this is a great opportunity for us to educate them and say, this is not so much about protecting yourself except it's about protecting society and others, particularly the high risk individuals and you don't know who those are."

 How do we protect older professors on campuses that will have in-person classes?
 And younger teachers who may be care-givers taking care of older parents at home?